liamappelbe/fftea/README.md

 [![Build Status](https://github.com/liamappelbe/fftea/workflows/CI/badge.svg)](https://github.com/liamappelbe/fftea/actions?query=workflow%3ACI+branch%3Amain)
 [![Coverage Status](https://coveralls.io/repos/github/liamappelbe/fftea/badge.svg?branch=main)](https://coveralls.io/github/liamappelbe/fftea?branch=main)

-A simple and efficient FFT implementation.
+A simple and efficient Fast Fourier Transform (FFT) implementation.

+FFT converts a time domain signal to the frequency domain, and back again.
+This is useful for all sorts of applications:

+- Filtering or synthesizing audio
+- Compression algorithms such as JPEG and MP3
+- Computing a spectrogram (most AI applications that analyze audio use spectrograms)
+- Convolutions, such as reverb filters for audio, or blurring filters for images

-Supports FFT of power-of-two sized arrays of real or complex numbers, using the Cooley-Tukey algorithm.
-Also includes some related utilities, such as windowing functions, STFT, and inverse FFT.
+This library supports FFT of power-of-two sized arrays of real or complex numbers, using the Cooley-Tukey algorithm.
+It also includes some related utilities, such as windowing functions, STFT, and inverse FFT.

-This package was built because package:fft is not actively maintained anymore, and wasn't a particularly efficient implementation.
-There are a few improvements that make this implementation more efficient:

-- The main FFT class is constructed with a given size, so that the twiddle factors only have to be calculated once.
-This is particularly handy for STFT.
-- Doesn't use a wrapper class for complex numbers, just uses a Float64x2List.
-  Every little wrapper class is a seperate allocation and dereference.
-For inner loop code, like FFT's complex number math, this makes a big difference.
-  Float64x2 can also take advantage of SIMD optimisations.
-- FFT algorithm is in-place, so no additional arrays are allocated.
-- Loop based FFT, rather than recursive.
-- Using trigonometric tricks to only calculate a quarter of the twiddle factors.

 ## Usage